 It was in the year 1861-62 when farming was completely banned in the Lower Patlidun Valley.
 Cattle sheds were removed and domestic animals were driven out from the forest.
 There were regular workers hired for fighting the forest fire and securing it from illegal deforestation.
 Licenses were issued for timber and counting of trees was undertaken.
 In 1868, the forest department formerly took the work of maintaining the forests and in 1879, all of them were declared as reserved forests under the Forest Act.

-On January 3rd, 1907, Sir Michael Keen expressed the interest of turning these forests into a wildlife sanctuary but the proposal was ignored.
+On January 3rd, 1907, Sir Michael Keen expressed interest in turning these forests into a wildlife sanctuary but the proposal was ignored.
 A few years later, in 1934, the governor, Sir Malcolm Hailey, called for the proposal for the sanctuary which, in turn, went on to advocate the enactment of a law for providing the required protection to the forest area.

 The entire area was converted into a reserve forest by the Chief Conservator of the forest.
 Afterward, in consultation with Major Jim Corbett, the park boundaries were defined and it was only in 1936 that the United Province National Park Act came into enforcement and reserved forest became the first national park of India, came to be known as Hailey National Park after its creator Sir, Malcolm Hailey.
 The national park was renamed in 1954-55 as Ramganga National Park and later the name was changed to 1955-56 as Jim Corbett National Park, honoring the renowned author and wildlife conservationist Jim Corbett.

 It was in 1973 that wildlife preservationists and naturalists from different countries across the globe launched the Project Tiger, which is indeed a prestigious and major total environmental conservation project ever commenced on planet earth.
 The Jim Corbett National Park enjoys the peculiarity of being chosen as the primary and first venue for the project.